 After a summer of avoiding the oven, cooler weather is finally here and we’re ready to dust off those oven mitts!
 To inaugurate the season, we’re sharing with you an exclusive recipe featuring an icon of culinary sophistication, the epitome of gourmet ingredients: foie gras!
-In this recipe, delicious duck magret is served alongside rich and unctuous foie gras, then topped with sweet cherry in a syrupy balsamic reduction.
-This foie gras recipe is a truly fabulous way to start off your Fall cooking!
+In this recipe, delicious duck magret is served alongside rich and unctuous foie gras, and then topped with sweet cherry in a syrupy balsamic reduction.
+This foie gras recipe is a truly fabulous way to start off your fall cooking!

 - In a small bowl, stir together the cherries, balsamico and sugar.
 Cover and place in the refrigerator for at least 30 minutes.